 Indemnification Agreements with Executive Officers and Directors.
 We have entered into an indemnification agreement with each of our directors and executive officers.
-These indemnification agreements and our certificate of incorporation and our bylaws indemnify each of our directors and officers to the fullest extent permitted by the General Corporation Law of the State of Delaware.
+These indemnification agreements and our certificate of incorporation and our bylaws indemnify each of our directors and officers to the fullest extent permitted by the DGCL.
 See the "Director Compensation-Limitation of Liability and Indemnification Agreements" section for further details.